Nearly 20 percent of the U.S. population is fully vaccinated. Many countries may not hit that target this year.

 However, recent statements from Blinken suggest some new initiative could be on the way.

-“The clock is ticking,” said Moon, “and the situation is not getting better.”
+“The clock is ticking,” Moon said, “and the situation is not getting better.”